Shippable/admiral/releaseNotes/master.md

 ${RES_VER_DATE}

 ## Features
-  - **Ignore provider deployments when removing syncRepo**: When deleting a syncRepo, you can now tell Shippable to avoid removing deployments from the provider.
-This allows you to remove your syncRepo and all of its children without disrupting any running container service deployments you might have.
-See [syncRepo docs](http://docs.shippable.com/platform/tutorial/workflow/crud-syncrepo/#deleting-a-syncrepo) for more info.
-  - **Show the number of remaining builds for free accounts**: Displays remaining builds for the current month.
-This is displayed for free users using private repository who have a limit of 150 builds per month.
-  - **Configurable timeout in deploy jobs**: The duration to wait for a deployment to become stable can be configured with `maxWaitTime`.
-See the [deploy job documentation](http://docs.shippable.com/platform/workflow/job/deploy/) for more information.
   - **Node pools**: With the Node Pools release, a whole bunch of features were added like [Multi platform support](http://docs.shippable.com/platform/runtime/nodes/#byon-nodes), [Host execution](http://docs.shippable.com/platform/workflow/job/runsh/), [Custom images in runSh](http://docs.shippable.com/platform/workflow/job/runsh/) and [Node pool management](http://docs.shippable.com/platform/management/subscription/node-pools/)
-    - Subscriptions using [On-demand nodes](http://docs.shippable.com/platform/runtime/nodes/#on-demand-nodes) will be migrated automatically to use Node Pools over the period of next two weeks.
+    - Subscriptions using [On-demand nodes](http://docs.shippable.com/platform/runtime/nodes/#on-demand-nodes) will be migrated automatically to use Node Pools over the period of next few weeks.
     - Subscriptions using [BYON nodes](http://docs.shippable.com/platform/runtime/nodes/#byon-nodes) will have an option to opt-in to use this functionality.
 Users can navigate to the Nodes page for their subscriptions, and see a button to switch to use new features.
     - Before opting in, there are a few things of note:
         1. Once you've opted in, the existing nodes will continue to process builds as is, but none of the new features will be available to it.